 Planning your next vacation?
-Whatever adventure you embark on next, keep in mind that there are ways to make your travel more secure, hassle-free, and enjoyable.
+Whatever adventure you embark on next, keep in mind that there are ways to make your trip fraud free, hassle-free, and enjoyable.
 The following infographic provides many tips on how to do so.

 The following are some handy tips we hope that you will find useful during your travels.